top of page

 vocal pedagogy and masterclasses

-As well as teaching privately at his studio in Bern, Jonathan gives vocal technique, repertoire and conducting masterclasses and lectures, most recently for the Sibelius Academy in Helsinki.
+As well as teaching privately at his studio in Bern, Jonathan gives vocal technique, repertoire and conducting masterclasses and lectures, for example at the Hochschule für katholische Kirchenmusik & Musikpädagogik Regensburg, the Sibelius Academy in Helsinki, the University of York and the Royal Birmingham Conservatoire (UK).

 He himself studies singing with Michelle Wegwart.